I’d like to reach through the monitor and slap the next TV personality or doctor who reminds us to wash our hands. Yes, we get it. Now what else?

 How many virions you’re exposed to matters

-It should be obvious that if you’re exposed to a single droplet of the SARS-CoV-2 virus that contains, for the sake of argument let’s say, 100 individual virions, then you’re chances of becoming infected are significantly lower than if you’re dosed with 10,000 individual virions.
+It should be obvious that if you’re exposed to a single droplet of the SARS-CoV-2 virus that contains, for the sake of argument let’s say, 100 individual virions, then your chances of becoming infected are significantly lower than if you’re dosed with 10,000 individual virions.
 A lot has to go right for an individual virion for it to get into a cell and start replicating.
 I couldn’t find any scientific documentation on the probability of an individual virion succeeding and doubt that there is a definitive answer to this question at present.
 But whatever the probability is, it’s exceptionally low, otherwise we’d all be dead a long time ago.

 This is also why healthcare providers are dying at an alarming rate from COVID-19.
 They are in a dense environment of viruses.
 They’re not just getting a little, they’re getting a lot.
 And that’s enough to kill even healthy people.
 As of March 23rd, 2020 23 Italian doctors have died in coronavirus epidemic.
 (Sadly, I can’t find numbers for nurses, but the same report states that 3,559 healthcare works have become infected and presumably they wore PPEs.)